How to Use Vintage Sheets for Quilting

 Vintage Sheets Patchwork Quilt

 If you haven’t tried quilting with vintage sheets, you’re in for a wonderful surprise.
 These beautifully restored fabrics are lightweight and filled with lots of color and patterns.
 My easy patchwork quilt from vintage sheets is made with precuts, making it a very quick project.

 This summer vintage sheets quilt is overflowing with colorful florals of varying sizes.
 Yet the prominent white background keeps the look light and airy.
 The charm squares are from Vintage Fabrics Studio.
 Kelly’s shop has an extensive selection of vintage sheets precuts and yardage.

 Since there are so many patterns in this quilt top, I used a widely-spaced floral print for the center squares and lattice.
+Get the Free Printable Tutorial!
 The final border will also be the same.
 I’m so glad I used this print instead of a plain white fabric.
 The little blossoms look like they are floating across the quilt.
 Best of all is how all the prints blend so well together.
 I love how this quilt turned out!

 Vintage Sheets Quilting Tips

 This fabric is lightweight and you’ll get the best results sewing with a #10 or #11 needle.
 I used a 40-weight thread, but a 50-weight would also work well.
 The best seam allowance for quilting with vintage sheets is ½-inch.
 Some of the fabrics may tend to fray more that today’s quilting fabrics and the wider seam allowance ensures more stability.
 You may also choose to use pinking shears for cutting your squares for the cleanest edges.